shermy99/04-Space-Shooter/README.md

-# 04-Space-Shooter
+# Project-Template-Godot
-The goal of this project is to create a space shooter
+A default Godot project template for MSCH-C220